top of page

 Founder and Principal Investigator: Prof. Jeremy Wilmer

-Student contributors: Sara Cooper, June Kim, Rachel Wulff
+Contributors: Sara Cooper, June Kim, Rachel Wulff, Yang Wang

 Bonus apps and features:

-• See variations on the Independent Groups app that: (1) create data from summary statistics here, (2) compute a quick d value (difference in standard deviation units) here, (3) create data from a d value here, (4) incorporate bar/line graphs here
+• Variations on the Independent Groups app that: (1) create data from summary statistics here, (2) compute a quick d value (difference in standard deviation units) here, (3) create data from a d value here, (4) incorporate bar/line graphs here.

-• See a high-bandwidth version of a flexible and pedagogically useful ggplot GUI here that is also available in lower-bandwidth form here, with original code here and updated code here
+• A high-bandwidth version of a flexible and pedagogically useful ggplot GUI here that is also available in lower-bandwidth form here, with original code here and updated code here.

-• See an alpha version of an app to show proportions here that uses ESCI
+• An alpha version of an app to show proportions here that uses ESCI

 bottom of page